ghost-fvtt/FVTT-Autocomplete-Inline-Properties/CONTRIBUTING.md

 ### Package Config

-Every supported package (system or module) has a corresponding entry in the `game.modules.get("autocomplete-inline-properties").API.PACKAGE_CONFIG` array.
+The package config is an array of objects where each element represents the configuration for a system or module.
 Each entry in this array has a `packageName` property to define the package that the entry belongs to.
 AIP searches for an active system or module that matches the `packageName`, and if it doesn't find a match, it simply ignores the configuration for that entry.
 Each entry also has an array of sheet class config objects (`sheetClasses`), each of which corresponds to a foundry sheet `Application`.

 ### Sheet Class Config